 2.8 Year – Unless otherwise determined by the Board, the membership year of Swim PEI shall be September 1st to August 31st.

 2.9 Duration – Membership is accorded on an annual basis and all Members shall apply for membership each year.
-Director Members shall remain Members for the duration they are holding a position as a Director of Swim PEI.

 2.10 Dues – Membership dues shall be determined annually by the Board of Directors.